cymen/cymen.github.io/_posts/2012-06-11-pairing-tour-josh-cheek.markdown

 I did think the setup was interesting as it compartmentalized testing.
 I only read a small portion of the code base but I could imagine that if it were all combined into one large application it would be painful in other ways.
 So it's not really a case of good and bad but just knowing what the trade offs are and being prepared for them.

 While coding with Josh I was thrown off a couple times by RSpec matchers that I didn't know about.
 It was exciting to learn about some of them and it was clear that I should learn some more RSpec.
+At the end of the day, we had completed the 3.3 point story and Josh paired with another person on another 0.5 point story to set some configuration data.
+It made me happy that our work implemented the required functionality without overly complicated tests or an excessive number of lines of code (each line was warranted).